Table Of Contents

 Automation

 Shifting left allows you to automate testing more effectively.
-In addition to minimizing human error, test automation also increases coverage, reduces production problems, and frees up testers' time to work on more exciting and satisfying projects.
+In addition to minimizing human error, test automation increases coverage, reduces production issues, and frees up testers' time to work on more exciting and satisfying projects.

 Here are some of the things you can do to shift your software testing to the left: